Indra Lorentzen: Biography

 Lorentzen started dancing at four years old in Stockholm.
 She studied dancing at the Opera Ballet School in Oslo, and became a member of the ballet ensemble of the Norwegian National Ballet in 1973, soloist in 1977.
 With her background as a half Indonesian, half Norwegian, she is in contact with a different culture of human relations also through body gestures.

 She debuted as a choreographer for the Norwegian National Ballet in 1998 with the Sami-inspired Flettede stier, and has since choreographed several productions in Sweden, Norway and Greenland, including Peer Gynt and A Midsummer Night's Dream, and also dance films like Skårungen and the Radioballetten.

-Lorentzen has danced an impressive list of roles in the Opera Ballet.
-It is like a list of highlights in recent Norwegian scene dance.
-She was awarded the Critics prize for the title role in Månerenen by Birgit Cullberg (1981), an immensely demanding role with hefty leap in savagery and pain.
-In Volven (1989) by Kjersti Alveberg, a piece created over Norse creation myths, she was elevated and strong, sometimes almost motionless, yet the center point that the show revolved about.
-The term dance theater got a new meaning in her representation of the mother in the family drama Tango (1987).
-She could visualize abstract sounds like in the figure 'Miranda' from The Tempest (1980).
-Moreover, she added the physical surplus that classical roles need in dance theatre.
-Her farewell performance in the Opera Ballet in 1997 was also Tango.
+Lorentzen performed various roles in the Opera Ballet.
+She received the Critics prize for the title role in Månerenen by Birgit Cullberg (1981).
+In Volven (1989) by Kjersti Alveberg, a piece based on Norse creation myths, she performed the central role.
+She also performed the role of the mother in the drama Tango (1987) and the figure Miranda in The Tempest (1980).
+Her final performance with the Opera Ballet in 1997 was Tango.

-Lorentzen is a living example of the wisdom of an Indonesian statement: "A bad dancer showcases herself, the best dancer showcases dance".
-In this statement you find the wisdom that music, as the mystery of life, is all around us at all times.
-We don't create it, but we can borrow it from a universal source and make it visible.
-The music is in the Universe.